What to Do If You Can’t Afford Your Auto Insurance in 2025 (Follow These 5 Steps)

 1 | Volkswagen | $1,695 |

-After balancing with the average car value and the 2016 accident surveys, Toyota Tundra ends up being the most affordable car to insure even though it is a large size truck.
-Adding Toyota, its dependability, and CrewMax Cab into the equation, it easily becomes the best-used car to purchase on the market.
+After balancing the average car value and the 2016 accident surveys, the Toyota Tundra is the most affordable car to insure, even though it is a large truck.
+Adding Toyota, its dependability, and CrewMax Cab into the equation, it easily becomes the best-used car on the market.

 2017 Most Affordable Automobile to Purchase | ||||